Sajid Javid: Religion

 Javid has said that it is "lazy" and "wrong" to suggest terror has nothing to do with Islam.
 Speaking at a Muslim News Awards ceremony in 2017, Javid said that those who attack and kill in the name of Islam had no right to do so and that "we can't deny that these people think they are Muslims.
 They identify as Muslims.
 They genuinely believe they are acting for the glory of Islam."
 Javid wrote in The Times that, "there's a special, unique burden on the Muslim community" to do something about terrorism.

 Javid has criticised those in the Muslim community who question his Muslim faith and refer to him as a "Coconut" or an "Uncle Tom".

 In March 2019, Wayne Kirby, a Tommy Robinson supporter, was jailed for 28 days for posting threatening and abusive comments on Facebook about Javid.
 Kirby referred to Javid as "a Muslim terrorist" and threatened Javid would be "hung, drawn and quartered" if anything happened to Robinson.

-In 2021, Javid said he was rejected early in his political career by a Conservative Association to be their candidate because of his religion and that an Association Chairman has explained: "some members didn't think locals would vote for a Muslim to be their MP".
+In 2021, Javid said he was rejected early in his political career by a Conservative Association to be their candidate because of his religion and that an Association Chairman had explained: "some members didn't think locals would vote for a Muslim to be their MP".